Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Analysis of Data Valuation Methods Under Submodular Functions

-\begin{proof} The first equality expresses the value of set $S$ as the sum of marginal contributions when elements are added sequentially.
-For the first inequality, we apply the curvature property to each term: $U_{S_{i-1}}(e_i) \geq (1-c)U(\{e_i\})$.
-The second inequality follows from our earlier observation that for each element $i$, we have $U(\{e_i\}) \geq v(i)$ by the submodularity. \end{proof}
+\end{lemma} \begin{proof} The first equality expresses the value of set $S_k$ as the sum of marginal contributions when elements are added sequentially (telescoping sum).
+For the first inequality, we apply the curvature property to each term: $\Delta_{e_i} U(S_{i-1}) \geq (1-c)U(\{e_i\})$.
+The second inequality follows from the upper bound in Lemma~\ref{lem:value-curvature}, which shows that $v(e_i) \leq U(\{e_i\})$ for each element $e_i$. \end{proof}

-This theorem formalizes the approximation guarantee mentioned in Section 4.4 of the main paper:
+This theorem formalizes the approximation guarantee mentioned in Section~\ref{sec:submodular} of the main paper:

 \begin{theorem}[Submodular Approximation] Let $U$ be a monotone submodular function with curvature $c$.
-Let $G_k$ be the set of $k$ elements selected by choosing elements in decreasing order of their data values $v(\cdot)$.
+Let $S_k^v$ be the set of $k$ elements selected by choosing elements in decreasing order of their data values $v(\cdot)$.
 Then: